SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 ### Install the Driver (For Windows)

-When the first time to insert the board, you should get a USB COM device name WIO GPS Board that need to install a driver.
+When the first time to insert the board, you should get a USB COM device name Wio Tracker that need to install a driver.
 Click [here](https://github.com/SeeedDocument/Seeeduino_LoRa/raw/master/res/driver.zip) to download driver for the board.

-To make sure the driver was installed successful, open your Device Manager to see if **WIO GPS Board** exists.
+To make sure the driver was installed successful, open your Device Manager to see if **Wio Tracker** exists.

-### Install the library of WIO GPS Board(For Windows, Linux and Mac)
+### Install the library of Wio Tracker(For Windows, Linux and Mac)

-Click [here](https://github.com/lanselambor/MC20_GPS_Tracker/archive/master.zip) to download the library(zip file) of WIO GPS Board and import the zip library into your Arduino IDE.
+Click [here](https://github.com/lanselambor/MC20_GPS_Tracker/archive/master.zip) to download the library(zip file) of Wio Tracker and import the zip library into your Arduino IDE.
 If you are new to this, please click [here](https://www.arduino.cc/en/Guide/Libraries#toc4) for more information.

 ### Blink

-Different from other boards, there is an User LED SK6812 on WIO GPS Board, which is an intelligent control LED light source and similar to ws2812b.
-Now we are going to upload our first demo - Blink to WIO GPS Board, which will introduce how to use the User LED.
+Different from other boards, there is an User LED SK6812 on Wio Tracker, which is an intelligent control LED light source and similar to ws2812b.
+Now we are going to upload our first demo - Blink to Wio Tracker, which will introduce how to use the User LED.

 First, we have to install [Adafruit NeoPixel Library](https://github.com/adafruit/Adafruit_NeoPixel/archive/master.zip)(for ws2812b LED) and import it into Arduino IDE.